crusher-dev/crusher/README.md

 npx crusher-cli test:run
 ```

 You can run test locally on your machine to debug.
-Run it on cloud to see faster execution.
+Run it on cloud for faster execution.

 ## 🦖 Features

-- 🏆 **Create tests using low-code:** Create tests using our customized recorder based on chromium.
+- 🏆 **Test using low-code:** Create tests using our customized recorder based on chromium.
 - 📝 **Write tests using code:** Better APIs and more control with native playwright APIs.
 - 🔥 **Fast test execution:** No more execution on selenium grid.
 - 🔋 **All major browsers supported:** Run tests on chromium, safari, and firefox in seconds.